uzerpllp/uzerp-website/content/blog/somerset_buzz/index.md

 author: "Martyn Shiner"
 ---

-If people have heard of Somerset at all its usually in the context of one of the following:
+If people have heard of Somerset at all it's usually in the context of one of the following:

 1. Glastonbury Festival;
 2. Hinkley Point Nuclear Power Station;